-Then the real work of OTSC of selected applications will take place.
-When using Ortho imagery (CwRS), each agricultural parcel will be categorized separately by applying the decision tables established by the Administrations to reflect the diagnosis concerning the area, the land use, the land cover, the GAEC, the Rural Development measures according to the decisions of the Member State.
+Then the real work of OTSC of selected applications can take place.
+When using Ortho imagery (CwRS), each agricultural parcel will be categorized separately by applying the decision tables established by the Administrations to reflect the diagnosis concerning the area, the land use, the land cover, the GAEC, and the Rural Development measures according to the decisions of the Member State.

-The photo-interpretation of agricultural parcels will normally be carried out using at least one very high resolution (VHR) image (aerial orthophoto or satellite ortho-image with a pixel size <=0.75m, (<=0.50m if dealing with small Landscape features)) of the current year to allow the area check of agricultural parcels.
-Their land use, wherever necessary, will be checked with the addition of a VHR image or multitemporal high resolution (HR) images.
+The photo-interpretation of agricultural parcels will normally be carried out using at least one very high resolution (VHR) image - aerial orthophoto or satellite orthomage with a pixel size <=0.75m (preferably <=0.50m if dealing with small Landscape features) - of the current year to allow the area check of agricultural parcels.
+Their land use, wherever necessary, will be checked with the addition of a second VHR image but preferably with a set of multi-temporal high resolution (HR) images.
 The latter can be Sentinel2, HR or HHR.
-Sentinel1 data (Radar) can also be used.
-Attention should be paid to the fact that Radar data processing requires skills and knowledge different from optical.
+Sentinel1 data (SAR) can also be used.
+Attention should be paid to the fact that SAR (Synthetic Aperture Radar) data processing requires skills and knowledge different from optical.
 Please refer to the dedicated chapter in the technical guidance for OTS check of Crop Diversification.